iifl-logo

 What is Delivery Trading?

 Delivery trading is done in the trading account of an investor, dealing in shares that are held in the Demat account or are to be credited to the Demat account.
-In delivery trading, traders have to pay full margins and ensure that the first half of T+1 makes the payment to the exchange.
+Stock market delivery means that the traders have to pay full margins and ensure that the first half of T+1 makes the payment to the exchange.
 If the payment is not made for the delivery trade by the next morning, the position can be squared off, and the loss, if any, will be debited from the client’s account.

 How It Works

-Before we understand what is delivery in stock market, let us understand how the settlement system works.
+Before we get to know delivery meaning in stock market, let us understand how the settlement system works.
 India is on rolling settlements, so if you buy or sell a stock, you can reverse the transaction the same day and make it an intraday trade.
 Alternatively, you have to either take delivery when you buy or give delivery when you sell from your demat account.
 That is what is delivery trading.

 What is Equity Delivery?